-Eleven years later, after the restoration of the monarchy (under Charles II), many of the surviving regicides were tried in the Hall, and nine were condemned and executed.
+Eleven years later, after the restoration of the monarchy (under Charles II), many of the surviving regicides were tried in the Old Bailey (Sessions House), and ten were condemned and executed.

 The bodies of the key men who ordered the execution of Charles I - Oliver Cromwell, John Bradshaw and Henry Ireton - were exhumed and their heads stuck on poles on one of the Hall's towers.
 Cromwell's remained there for more than 20 years.